george-hawkins/random/a74bc54b-8012-461e-8bc7-e2750f8bd648/README.md

 Text:

-* child monitor - strangers looking/shouting at children
+* child monitor - strangers can look or shout at the child
 * lights flashing on and off randomly in houses all over the world
 * smartphone controlled Xmas tree lights reveal home Wi-Fi password to world, laptop is hacked and bank account emptied